-Sandy, stone-lined pathways lead to Ruaha River Lodge's bedrooms, 26 detached cottages, or 'bandas', built of solid stone along the river bank.
+Sandy, stone-lined pathways lead to Ruaha River Lodge's bedrooms – 29 detached bandas (thatched cottages), built of solid stone and spread along the river bank.
 Each banda is very spacious (totalling around 70 square metres, or 750 sq ft), with a large veranda equipped with a couple of directors' chairs – a peaceful place to watch animals coming down to the river to drink.

 Large double doors lead from the veranda into the bedroom and lounge area, subdivided by a low wooden counter which also acts as an area to store clothes.
 In front of this a plastic, faux-wicker sofa and armchair set are ranged around a glass-topped coffee table of similar design.
 Foam filled cushions soften the edges, but the zebra-striped and animal-print décor is utilitarian and has an unintentionally retro look.

-Like the rooms, the en-suite bathrooms are also very large, with a flush toilet, twin ceramic washbasins and shower.
+Like the rooms, the en-suite bathrooms are very large, with a flush toilet, twin ceramic washbasins and shower.
 There are no dividing walls, even for the shower, so it's all rather functional and unimaginative, and very dark.
 However, with basic complimentary toiletries, and solar-heated water (hot in the evening, tepid in the morning), the necessities are all provided.

-One of the two main lounge and dining areas at Ruaha River Lodge is set on the river bank under a large thatched roof, with open sides, reed walls at the back and views across the river.
+One of the two main lounge and dining areas at Ruaha River Lodge is set on the river bank under a large thatched roof, with open sides, reed walls at the back and views north and south along the river.
 In the dry season this is a great place to watch out for animals coming down to drink.
-Polished russet-red stone floors, dark leather sofas and chairs grouped around coffee tables, and the occasional set of antelope horns on the walls give a rustic yet colonial feel.
-The design is simple, open and airy – yet very comfortable, with tables and directors' chairs set up in the adjacent area for dining.
+Polished red cement floors, dark leather sofas and chairs grouped around coffee tables, and the occasional set of antelope horns on the walls give a rustic, colonial feel.
+The design is simple, open and airy, with tables and directors' chairs set up in the adjacent area for dining.

 A second lounge/dining area, similar in style, is an impressive structure built on top of a high kopje, with spectacular views across the river and the park.
-Although the walk up is quite demanding, it's well worth the effort, for this is a lovely place to have a spot of lunch or relax with a book.
-This area is generally used for self-drive visitors, but those who have flown in are welcome to use the facilities, too.
+Although the walk up is quite demanding, it's well worth the effort, as this is a lovely place to have a spot of lunch or relax with a book.
+This dining area is generally used for lunch.

-Ruaha River Lodge also has a small book exchange, and a shop where you can buy postcards, T-shirts and the odd gift, though don't expect a variety of high-quality curios.
+Ruaha River Lodge also has a small book exchange, and a shop where you can buy postcards, T-shirts and the odd gift, though don't expect a high-quality curios.
 The shop is located up behind the kopje dining area.

-Activities at the lodge focus on morning and afternoon safari drives in 4x4 vehicles, though you can also head out for the whole day with a packed lunch to explore deeper into the park.
+You can also head out for the whole day with a packed lunch to explore deeper into the park.
 The guides at Ruaha River Lodge are friendly and seem to have a good level of knowledge, although we do not currently recommend that our guests do any walking safaris from this camp.
-The managers told us that if a guest was staying for a number of days they would try to ensure that they had the same guide for the time – although this may not always be possible.

-To summarise, Ruaha River Lodge is an attractive camp that feels very natural – and, given its size, manages to remain quite personal and in touch with its surroundings.
+Ruaha River Lodge is an attractive lodge that feels very natural, and given its size it manages to remain quite personal and in touch with its surroundings.
 Elephants are often in the valley, very close to the lodge, and smaller animals are seen around the lodge grounds all the time.
 Were it not for the location and very good staff-management ambiance, this lodge would have much less appeal.
-But if you're looking for a camp that has a good level of comfort, great views and a moderate price tag, this would be a good choice.
+But if you're looking for a permanent lodge with a decent level of comfort, great views and a moderate price tag, this is a good choice.

-Ideal length of stay: Consider staying here for three to four nights so as to have enough time to explore the different safari areas of Ruaha National Park.
+- Consider staying here for three to four nights to have enough time to explore the different safari areas of Ruaha National Park.

-Directions: Ruaha River Lodge is a nine-hour drive from Dar es Salaam, or a two-and-a-half-hour flight followed by a half-hour drive from the airstrip.
+- Ruaha River Lodge is a nine-hour drive from Dar es Salaam, or a two-and-a-half-hour flight followed by a 17km, 1-hour drive from the airstrip.

 Food & drink